-Enrollment is limited to Warwick cardholders until March 3; open registration after March 3.
+Registration is limited to Warwick cardholders until April 20.
+Open registration after this date.

 Learn how to use basic shapes, shading and other techniques to draw still life, florals and trees.
 All materials are supplied.
 There is a $5 registration fee due at time of in-person registration at the Help Desk.

 The Korean Spirit and Culture Promotion Project promotes Korean history and culture to the wider world.
 The presentation will provide a basic introduction to Korea's long and rich artistic history, the spirit of its people, and its cultural values.
 The program will include insight into Korean history and culture with a demonstration of the Korean wedding ceremony in beautiful, traditional costume.
 There will also be a special recognition of local Korean War veterans.
 Following the program, traditional Korean meals will be served.